 Robin O’Neill has collaborated with musicians such as Mikhail Pletnev, Boris Beresovsky, Mitsuko Uchida, Christoph Eschenbach, Pascal Roge, Stephen Kovacevich, Alexander Madzar, Pinchas Zuckerman, Salvatore Accardo, Isabelle Faust, Michael Collins, Alina Ibragimova, and actors such as Jeremy Irons, Julian Glover, Paul McGann and Hugh Dancy.
 He has also performed by invitation for His Royal Highness Prince Charles the Prince of Wales.

 Robin O’Neill is music director of the music theatre ensemble The Motion Group.
-In 2005 together with theatre director Andrew Steggall he travelled to Baghdad, Iraq, and used their experiences to stage, with the support of Kevin Spacey, Stravinsky’s Soldier’s Tale at the Old Vic Theatre in London.
+In 2005 together with theatre director Andrew Steggall he travelled to Baghdad, Iraq, and used their experiences to stage Stravinsky’s The Soldier’s Tale at the Old Vic Theatre in London.
 This production used both Iraqi and European actors and musicians in what was by common consent one of the most shocking and thought-provoking theatre events of 2006.

 The Philharmonia's Principal Bassoon's Chair is endowed by Penny and Nigel Turnbull.